Personal Injury Lawyer

 How do you determine how much a client gets as a settlement?
 Is it based on other similar cases or is it determined on a case-by case basis?

-Asked by Tiredteacher about 12 years ago
+Asked by Tiredteacher over 12 years ago

 The answer to your question Tiredteacher is both.
 And ultimately, what determines how much a client settles his/her case for is what the client is wants to take.
 Most negotiations are based off of prior jury awards for similar type injuries.
 If you see my answer to the above question, then you know that sometimes, jury awards are just out of whack.
 So when negotiating, those out of whack awards are not taken into consideration.
 But there is definitely a range where most jury verdicts fall into for certain injuries, and it's that range where most negotiations take place.
 Then we take into account the different facts surrounding each particular case (i.e., how good of a recovery they had from their injury, how the accident happened, etc) and that helps us determine if we will be looking for the higher end of the range or the lower end.
 But again, it's up to the client.
 If the insurance company makes an offer in the range that we feel is reasonable, but the client doesn't want to take it, then we can't settle.
 Alternatively, if the insurance company offers what we feel is a low-ball offer, but the client wants it, then we have to take it.